 Completed applications and supporting documents can be submitted in 1 of 4 ways:

 - Email: firstname.lastname@example.org

 - Mail: Recreation Fee Subsidy Program, Community Services Division, 5599 Lynas Lane, Richmond, BC, V7C 5B2

 - City Hall Drop Box: 6911 No. 3 Road, located outside City Hall at the west side of the building

-At this time, we are not accepting application submissions or providing in-person application support at the Public Works Yard.
-Call the Subsidy office at 604-247-4909, if you need assistance with your application.
+At this time, we are not providing in-person application support at the Public Works Yard.
+Please call the Subsidy office at 604-247-4909, if you need assistance with your application.

 City Hall Drop Box instructions

 - Completed RFSP applications MUST be sealed in an envelope and clearly labelled Recreation Fee Subsidy Program.

 - The City Hall Drop Box is always available.

 Contact the RFSP office at email@example.com or 604-247-4909 for application support or follow-up.